MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v19.md

 Compile all published extensions against the new platform.

 > [!NOTE]
-> If you plan on updating the application you can skip this step for extensions for which you have new versions built on the new platform.
+> If you plan on updating the application, you can skip this step for extensions for which you have new versions built on the new platform.
 For example, this includes Microsoft extensions that are on the DVD.

 1. To compile an extension, use the [Repair-NAVApp](/powershell/module/microsoft.dynamics.nav.apps.management/repair-navapp) cmdlet, For example: